MarcusBarnes/islandora_compound_batch/README.md

 ## Introduction

-This module extends the Islandora batch framework so as to provide a Drush and GUI option to add compound items.
+This module extends the Islandora batch framework so as to provide a Drush option to add compound items.

 The ingest is a two-step process: